-FC-1.1.5 Islamic bank licensees must obtain a signed statement in hard copy or through digital means from all new customers confirming whether or not the customer is acting on his own behalf or not.
+Conventional bank licensees must obtain a signed statement, in hard copy or through digital means from all new customers confirming whether or not the customer is acting on his own behalf or not.
 This undertaking must be obtained prior to conducting any transactions with the customer concerned.

-Where a customer is acting on behalf of a third party, the Islamic bank licensee must also obtain a signed statement from the third party, confirming they have given authority to the customer to act on their behalf.
-Where the third party is a legal person, the Islamic bank licensee must have sight of the original Board resolution (or other applicable document) authorising the customer to act on the third party's behalf, and retain a certified copy.
+Where a customer is acting on behalf of a third party, the conventional bank licensee must also obtain a signed statement from the third party, confirming they have given authority to the customer to act on their behalf.
+Where the third party is a legal person, the conventional bank licensee must have sight of the original Board resolution (or other applicable document) authorising the customer to act on the third party's behalf, and retain a certified copy.